FAQ - Frequently Asked Questions

 - Regulatory guidance through intensive and in some cases repeated scientific advice

-- Rolling review at the Paul-Ehrlich-Institut and the European Medicines Agency (EMA)
+- Rolling review at the Paul-Ehrlich-Institut and at the European Medicines Agency (EMA)

-The clinical trials of the vaccines included at least 30,000 study participants.
+- For the marketing authorisation of the COVID-19 vaccines, data was evaluated from between 20,000 and almost 40,000 study participants.
 This allowed extensive information to be gained on the safety and efficacy of the vaccines.

-When Comirnaty, COVID-19 Vaccine Moderna and COVID-19 Vaccine AstraZeneca received marketing authorisation, information on safety and tolerability was available for a period of at least two months after the second vaccination.
+When Comirnaty, COVID-19 Vaccine Moderna, Vaxzevria (COVID-19 Vaccine AstraZeneca) and COVID-19 Vaccine Janssen received marketing authorisation, information on safety and tolerability was available for a period of at least two months after the second vaccination.

 The follow-up monitoring of the study participants does not end with marketing authorisation.
-They will continue to be monitored for a period of up to two years.
+They will be actively monitored over a period of up to two years as part of the ongoing pivotal clinical trials.
 One of the reasons for doing this is to evaluate how long the efficacy of the vaccination will last.

 In general, however, it is the case with COVID-19 vaccines, as with all other new vaccines and therapeutic medicinal products, that not all potential or very rare adverse reactions can be recorded at the time of marketing authorisation.
 For this reason, the safety of vaccines, like that of other new medicinal products, continues to be checked after marketing authorisation.
 One element of this follow-up monitoring (surveillance) is, for example, the analysis of spontaneous reports of suspected adverse reactions or vaccination complications.
 For the pandemic COVID-19 vaccines, other studies are also being carried out, including active safety studies.

-How high is the risk of mRNA vaccines becoming integrated into the genome?
+What is the risk of mRNA vaccines integrating into the genome?

-There is no discernible risk of the mRNA becoming integrated into the human genome.
-The genome, which consists of DNA, is located in the cell nucleus, which the mRNA normally does not penetrate.
-In addition, the mRNA would first have to be transcribed into DNA in the cell, as RNA itself cannot integrate into the human genome, which is made up of DNA.
-This would only be possible if specific virus proteins were present at the same time; these proteins would have to transcribe the vaccine mRNA into DNA, then transport this DNA into the cell nucleus, where it would in turn be integrated into the genome by means of a virus protein.
+There is no discernible risk of mRNA integrating into the human genome.
+The genome, which consists of DNA, is located in the cell nucleus, where mRNA does not normally reach.
+In addition, the mRNA would first have to be transcribed into DNA in the cell, since RNA itself cannot integrate into the human genome, which is comprised of DNA.
+This would only be possible in the presence of certain virus proteins, which could transcribe the vaccine mRNA into DNA, then transport this DNA into the cell nucleus and there in turn integrate it into the genome by means of a virus protein.
 This is an extremely unlikely and hitherto unobserved sequence of reactions.
-In addition, the mRNA is only present in the cells of the vaccinated person temporarily, before being broken down intracellularly.
+Furthermore, the mRNA is only temporarily present in the cells of the vaccinated person before it is degraded intracellularly.

 Why do the mRNA vaccines authorised contain lipid nanoparticles?